isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/more-about-changi-airport.md

 Prime Minister Lee Kuan Yew was instrumental in the making of Changi Airport.
 In 1975, he decided to build a new airport at Changi on a site five times larger than Paya Lebar Airport, going against the recommendations of consultants .
 The cost of relocation to Changi excluded the sunk cost of S$800 million invested in Paya Lebar Airport.[^2]

-Lee took a great interest in the building of Changi Airport.
-To see where the extension of the first runway would be, he got on a military passenger transport plane to get a bird's-eye view of the entire construction site.[^3]
+Lee took a great interest in the design of Changi Airport.
+To see where the extension of the first runway would be, he got on a military passenger transport plane to obtain a bird's-eye view of the entire construction site.[^3]

-#### **A S$100 Million Navigational System**
+#### **A S$100-Million Navigational System**
 ![Alt text for image on Isomer site](/images/vol-17-issue-3/changi-airport-photo-essay/radar1500.png)
 <div style="background-color: white;">At the signing ceremony on 17 February 1977,  Ong Teng Cheong, then Senior Minister of State for Communications, received a replica of radar antenna from  B. M. Lap, chairman of Philips Singapore. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore</i>.</div>

-On 17 February 1977, the Singapore government signed a S$19 million contract with Philips, for the supply of long-range radar and display system.
+On 17 February 1977, the Singapore government signed a S$19-million contract with Philips, for the supply of long-range radar and display system.
 This system was designed to guide 250 aircrafts simultaneously—whether they are landing, taking off or flying—within the controlled airspace about 20 km in height and spanning more than 320 km.
-It was part of the S$100 million navigational system planned for the new airport, which was positioned to be the region’s air communications hub.[^4]
+It was part of the S$100-million navigational system planned for the new airport, which was positioned to be the region’s air communications hub.[^4]

 #### **The H-shaped Passenger Terminal Building**
 ![Alt text for image on Isomer site](/images/vol-17-issue-3/changi-airport-photo-essay/terminal.jpg)
 <div style="background-color: white;">The passenger terminal building at Changi Airport under construction, 1977–81. <i>Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore</i>.</div>

 The S$268 million five-storey passenger terminal building was built to handle 10 million passengers a year.
-Underneath the H-shaped passenger terminal building is Singapore’s first underground bus terminal.
+Beneath the H-shaped passenger terminal building is Singapore’s first underground bus terminal.

-A year before construction of the passenger terminal building was  completed, the government was already looking into building a second one to expand the capacity of the airport.[^5]
+A year before the passenger terminal building was  completed, the government was already looking into building a second one to expand the capacity of the airport.[^5]

 #### **A Matter of National Pride**